 To assess price and value of Argyles, the purity of color is a large component.
 Most diamonds have at least one secondary color, so pure Argyle Diamonds are considered extremely rare and valuable.
 The higher the intensity or strength of the color, the more expensive the stone.

 Between the low supply, high demand and impending closure of the Argyle mine, Argyle diamond prices are likely to continue to feel upward pressure.
 Argyle’s limited supply and the popularity of pink diamonds are only part of the puzzle, though; the company has done well to market the company’s exclusive and prestigious Argyle Tender.
-For example, a diamond-like this 0.37 Carat Fancy Intense Pink Round would have cost you less than $20,000 a few years ago while it would likely sell for triple that price now.
+For example, a diamond-like this 0.37 Carat Fancy Intense Pink Round from Leibish & Co. would have cost you less than $20,000 a few years ago while it would likely sell for triple that price now.